Mel Gibson: Acting

-Hollywood

 Gibson's first American film was Mark Rydell's drama The River (1984), in which he and Sissy Spacek played struggling Tennessee farmers.
 Gibson then starred in the Gothic romance Mrs. Soffel (also 1984) for Australian director Gillian Armstrong.
 He and Matthew Modine played condemned convict brothers opposite Diane Keaton as the warden's wife who visits them to read the Bible.
 In 1985, after working on four films in a row, Gibson took almost two years off at his Australian cattle station.
 He returned to play the role of Martin Riggs in Lethal Weapon (1987), a film which helped to cement his status as a Hollywood "leading man".
 Gibson's next film was Robert Towne's Tequila Sunrise (1988), followed by Lethal Weapon 2 (1989).
 Gibson next starred in three films back-to-back, all released in 1990: Bird on a Wire, Air America, and Hamlet.

 During the 1990s, Gibson alternated between commercial and personal projects.
 His films in the first half of the decade were Forever Young, Lethal Weapon 3, Maverick, and Braveheart.
 He then starred in Ransom, Conspiracy Theory, Lethal Weapon 4, and Payback.
 Gibson also served as the speaking and singing voice of John Smith in Disney's Pocahontas.

 Gibson was paid a record salary of $25 million to appear in The Patriot (2000).
 It grossed over $100 million, as did two other films he featured in that year, Chicken Run and What Women Want.
 In 2002, Gibson appeared in the Vietnam War drama We Were Soldiers and M. Night Shyamalan's Signs, which became the highest-grossing film of Gibson's acting career.

+Gibson's popularity declined after he had made some controversial statements.

 While promoting Signs, Gibson said that he no longer wanted to be a movie star and would only act in film again if the script were truly extraordinary.
 In 2010, Gibson appeared in Edge of Darkness, which marked his first starring role since 2002 and was an adaptation of the BBC miniseries, Edge of Darkness.
+In June of the same year, Gibson was in Brownsville, Texas, filming scenes for the film Get the Gringo, about a career criminal put in a tough prison in Mexico.

 In 2010, following an outburst at his ex-girlfriend that was made public, Gibson was dropped from the talent agency of William Morris Endeavor.
+Gibson was lined up for a small role in The Hangover Part II but he was removed from the film after the cast and crew objected to his involvement.

 Gibson also played two villains: Luther Voz in Machete Kills in 2013, opposite Danny Trejo, and Conrad Stonebanks in The Expendables 3 opposite Sylvester Stallone in 2014.

 Gibson appeared in the lead role of director S. Craig Zahler's police brutality-themed film Dragged Across Concrete, released in 2018.
 He then starred in The Professor and the Madman – he and the director both disowned the film.